 Leeds is also rich with creative and artistic spaces which are invaluable in offering training which is embedded in the City.
-As an artist who is interested in developing new work you may be able to use those environments to inspire your work.
+As an artist who is interested in developing new work you may be able use those environments to inspire your work.

 This module is designed to introduce students to the principles and techniques behind successful, collaborative arts practice.
 The module will develop the students’ knowledge and understanding of collaborative performance settings, expanding their knowledge of how work is made.